Craniofacial Prenatal Counseling

-During prenatal counseling, we meet with you before your baby is born to explain their health condition.
+During prenatal counseling, experts from Seattle Children’s Craniofacial Center meet with you before your baby is born to explain their health condition.
 We talk with you about the care your baby is likely to need.
 This can help you prepare for their birth and make informed decisions.

-Most expectant parents seek counseling because an ultrasound during pregnancy shows their baby has cleft lip.
+Most expectant parents seek counseling because an during pregnancy shows their baby has cleft lip.

 We also counsel expectant parents who:

-• Had genetic testing that shows their baby has a craniofacial condition.
+- Had genetic testing that shows their baby is at risk for a craniofacial condition.

-• Want counseling because they have a higher risk of having a child with a craniofacial condition.
+- Want counseling because they are at higher risk of having a child with a craniofacial condition.
 This may happen if the mother or father or another family member has a craniofacial condition.

 Our Craniofacial Genetics Clinic can help families understand their chance of having a child with a craniofacial disorder.

-For many families, craniofacial disorders seem rare and bewildering.
+For many families, craniofacial disorders seem rare and frightening.
 We care for thousands of children each year with these conditions.
 We have offered prenatal counseling since 1997.

 At your prenatal counseling visit, you will begin to meet members of the team who will care for your baby after their birth.

 Our Craniofacial Center has experts in every field your child might need.
-Fifty specialists work as a team to diagnose and care for our patients.
+More than 50 specialists work as a team to diagnose and care for our patients.

 How does prenatal counseling help my family?

 Parents find it helps to have accurate, up-to-date information.
-Without prenatal counseling, you could have needless worry about your baby because of outdated or wrong information.
+Without prenatal counseling, you could have needless worry about your baby because of incomplete information.
+These visits allow expectant parents to discuss their questions and fears with experts on craniofacial conditions.

 First, you will meet with a craniofacial pediatrician who reviews your baby’s diagnosis.